KuguHome/ansible-gitlab-artifacts/README.md

 Ansible role to manage Gitlab artifacts
 ---------------------------------------

-This role downloads and deploys the latest gitlab artifact from a specific project It is based upon https://gitlab.com/chstudio/ansible/gitlab-artifacts by Stéphane Hulard <s.hulard@chstudio.fr>
+This role downloads and deploys a Gitlab artifact from a specific project.
+It is based upon https://gitlab.com/chstudio/ansible/gitlab-artifacts by Stéphane Hulard <s.hulard@chstudio.fr>

+The download happens completely on the local system running the Ansible playbook, so Gitlab credentials/token are not disclosed to the remote system.

+The by default, the latest artifact is selected, but this can be filtered via build pipeline ID, Git reference or job name and either all artifacts or a specific file can be downloaded.

+There is a deployment task (including a customizable system service restart handler) to a remote system included for simple cases, but the deployment can also be handled externally e.g. by the surrounding playbook.

 ## Example